1. Scale-Up Synthetic Strategies for Short, Modified Oligoribo-nucleotide Therapeutics (Syn-OligoRNA)

 Unique Features:

- Development of SAM and cross-linkable small-molecule HTMs for inverted
+Development of SAM and cross-linkable small-molecule HTMs for inverted PSCs

- Library of 50+ new HTMs enabling structure–property–performance
+o Library of 50+ new HTMs enabling structure-property-performance optimization

- Solution-processable materials for flexible, large-area and low-temperature
+o Solution-processable materials for flexible, large-area and low-temperature PSC fabrication

 Organic electrochromic materials based on triphenylamine and carbazole derivatives offer promising solutions for smart windows and energy-efficient optoelectronic devices due to their tunable optical properties, low operating voltage, and solution processability.
 At CSIR-NIIST, cross-linkable small-molecule systems are being developed to achieve durable, high-performance electrochromic films and scalable large-area smart window technologies.